 Professor Jim McAdam OBE has edited the Journal since 1990.
 He has been involved in agricultural and environmental research in the Falklands since 1976, has published extensively on the islands, visits approximately annually and has a wide depth of knowledge across many areas of life in the islands.
-He is consultant to the Falkland Islands Trust, sits on the Shackleton Scholarship Committee and is on the editorial board of the Anales del Instituto de la Patagonia (Punta Arenas).
+He sits on the Shackleton Scholarship Committee and is on the editorial board of the Anales del Instituto de la Patagonia (Punta Arenas).
 He is an Honorary Professor in the School of Biological Sciences, Queen’s University Belfast.

 Dr Rob Philpott BA, PGCE, MCIFA, FSA was former head of Archaeology at National Museums Liverpool, and is now a freelance archaeologist.
 Rob has made a huge contribution to documenting the early history of the Falklands through his archaeological researches on Keppel Island, Port Louis, Port Egmont and FIC settlements on Lafonia and his recent work on the Warrah.
 He brings with him experience gained in the Falklands over many years, through his involvement with National Museums Liverpool (previously Merseyside Maritime Museum).